harness/developer-hub/docs/continuous-delivery/verify/cv-getstarted/configure-first-cv.md

 3. In the **Action** field, select what the CV should do when applying the rule.
 Let's select **Fail Immediately**.

 4. In the **Criteria** field, choose **Percentage Deviation**, and from the greater than select **1**.
-The purpose here is to set a threshold for memory usage beyond which the system or application is considered to be in a problematic state, and action should be taken.
+This sets a threshold for memory usage beyond which the system or application is considered to be in a problematic state, and action should be taken.

 ![Configure threshold](./static/cv-simple-cv-select-failfast-threshold.png)